It's Amazon And Nobody Else With Online Christmas Sales

 According to Slice Intelligence, from November 1 through December 16, Amazon captured just under 37 percent of market share of all online purchases.
 The data was based upon 1.7 million online receipts it collected during that period of time.
 Amazon kept gaining momentum during the holiday shopping season, boosting share for the week ending December 17 to 45.5 percent.

-More important to me was how it captured more Prime memberships than ever before, and if historical responses are similar, should be able to keep churn down to a minimum once the trial run is over.
+More important to me was how it captured more Prime memberships than ever before, and if historical responses are similar, it should be able to keep churn down to a minimum once the trial run is over.
 That suggests even more consumers will be spending a larger portion of their money on products offered from Amazon's online store for at least the next year, and probably longer.

-source: StockCharts.com
+Source: StockCharts.com

-To give an idea of how much Amazon dominated sales from November 1 to December 16, its closest competitor Best Buy (NYSE:BBY), wasn't even able to grab 4 percent of online e-commerce sales.
+To give an idea of how much Amazon dominated sales from November 1 to December 16, its closest competitor Best Buy (NYSE:BBY) wasn't even able to grab 4 percent of online e-commerce sales.
 The rest, including Target (NYSE:TGT) and Wal-Mart (NYSE:WMT), weren't able to even produce a market share of 3 percent, with Target having a 2.9 percent share, and Wal-Mart only able to generate a 2.7 percent share of online sales.

 By any measure, this is total domination by Amazon.